Analyzing Southern Missouri Bancorp (SMBC) & Its Rivals

 |2.20

-Southern Missouri Bancorp currently has a consensus target price of $29.00, suggesting a potential downside of 36.22%.
-As a group, “Savings institutions, except federal” companies have a potential upside of 1.48%.
-Given Southern Missouri Bancorp’s peers higher possible upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its peers.
+Southern Missouri Bancorp presently has a consensus price target of $29.00, indicating a potential downside of 36.22%.
+As a group, “Savings institutions, except federal” companies have a potential upside of 1.76%.
+Given Southern Missouri Bancorp’s rivals higher probable upside, analysts clearly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.

 Dividends